-Independent investigations are so-called to point out that the task is more significant than the typical investigations.
-They may require more involved mathematical investigation, additional research outside of class, or a significant writing component.
+Independent Investigations are so-called to point out that the task is more involved than the typical Investigations.
+They may require more significant mathematical epiphanies, additional research outside of class, or a significant writing component.
 They may also signify an opportunity for class discussion or group reporting once work has reached a certain stage of completion.

-The Connections sections are meant to provide illustrations of the important connections between mathematics and other fields - especially the liberal arts.
-Whether you complete a few of the connections of your choice, all of the connections in each section, or are asked to find your own connections is up to your teacher.
-But we hope that these connections will help you see how rich mathematics' connections are to the liberal arts, the fine arts, culture, and the human experience.

-Further investigations, when included are meant to continue the investigations of the area in question to a higher level.
+The Connections sections are meant to provide illustrations of the important connections between the mathematics you're exploring and other fields - especially in the liberal arts.
+Whether you complete a few of the Connections of your choice, all of the Connections in each section, or are asked to find your own Connections is up to your teacher.
+We hope that these Connections sections will help you see how rich mathematics' connections are to the liberal arts, the fine arts, culture, and the human experience.
+Further Investigations, when included, are meant to continue the Investigations of the mathematical territory but with trails to significantly higher ground.
 Often the level of sophistication of these investigations will be higher.
-Additionally, our guidance will be more cursory.
+Additionally, our guidance will be more cursory - you are bushwhacking on less well-traveled trails.